-Topic A: Resource Extraction Effects throughout the American Continent
+Topic A: Resource Extraction Effects throughout Latin America

 Over the past two centuries, the global population has risen by an average of 1.1%, leading to a current global population of approximately 7.3 billion people.
 In large part, this was made possible by an increase in industrialization, which consequently required the extraction of resources such as iron, coal, and aluminum.
 Concurrent technological advances required a parallel demand for power supplies.
 In the Americas, Bolivia, Argentina, and Chile are referred to as the “the lithium triangle” for their extensive reservoir of “white petroleum”, or lithium, a metal used worldwide to power heavy machinery as well as consumer electronic devices.
 Until recently, the environmental effects of resource extraction processes have been poorly monitored, resulting in a pressing need for new regulations, safeguards, and effective methods of enforcement on both a national and international level.
 Because of the differences in each country’s policy on this issue, there are no mainstream "one-size-fits-all" regulations; instead, the OAS must monitor and advise member countries on the creation and enforcement of safeguards and policies.
 Since some countries in the Americas benefit more directly from unregulated resource extraction than others do, debate on this topic will test the ability of the OAS to effectively regulate on a matter of international importance while respecting national sovereignty as a baseline principle of international organizations.